Canadian Children's Rights Council - Conseil canadien des droits des enfants

 - Sentences always must be "the least restrictive" possible, the "most likely to rehabilitate and reintegrate" the young person and the most likely to inculcate a sense of responsibility for the crime;

-- Judges have the statutory obligation not to commit young people to custody except when the offence is violent (which is only loosely defined in the new Act as causing or attempting to cause serious bodily harm), when the youth has failed to comply with earlier community sentences, has committed an indictable offence for which an adult would get two years or more in jail or in certain other exceptional circumstances;
+- Judges have the statutory obligation not to commit young people to custody except when the offence is violent (which is only loosely defined in the new Act as causing or attempting to cause serious bodily harm), when the youth has failed to comply with earlier community sentences, has committed an indictable offence for which an adult would get two years or more jail or in certain other exceptional circumstances;

 - Even then, judges are required by law to consider all alternatives to custody, and those who sentence a young person to custody must state the reasons why;